 Beef Bourguignon Pie

 1. Preheat the oven to 160°C. Lightly season beef with salt and pepper.

-3. Add remaining butter to the pan, then add onion, carrot, rosemary, pancetta and garlic and cook, stirring, until the onion has softened.
+3. Add remaining butter to the (now empty) pan, then add onion, carrot, rosemary, pancetta and garlic and cook, stirring, until the onion has softened.
 Add mushroom and cook for 2-3 minutes, then stir in flour and cook for 1 minute.
 Add tomato paste and cook for a further 1 minute.
-Return beef to the pan with wine, bone broth and bay leaves.
-Season and bring to the boil, then remove from heat.

-4. Cover and cook in the oven for 1 hour or until the meat is tender.
+5. Cover and cook in the oven for 1 hour or until the meat is tender.
 Remove the lid and return to the oven for a further 15 minutes or until the sauce has thickened.
 Remove from oven and let rest, covered.

-5. Meanwhile, place potato in a saucepan of cold, salted water and bring to a simmer over medium-high.
-Cook for 15-20 minutes until tender.
+6. Meanwhile, place potato in a saucepan of cold, salted water and bring to a simmer over medium-high.
+Cook for 20 minutes until tender.
 Drain and pass through a ricer or mash until smooth.
 Stir through butter, cream, cheddar, parmesan, milk and season.
 Add more milk to get the right consistency.

-6. Preheat the grill to medium-high.
+7. Preheat the grill to medium-high.

-7. Spread the mashed potato over the meat and use a fork to make a light indentation in the surface.
+8. Spread the mashed potato over the meat and use a fork to make a light indentation in the surface.
 Grill for 5 minutes or until golden.
 Garnish with parsley and serve.

+Beef Bourguignon Pie